-Below are a range of case studies from current students at Oxford showing how their living costs vary depending on how they choose to spend their money.
+Below are a range of case studies from current students at Oxford showing how their living costs vary.

 To find out how much the University estimates you should budget to live and study in Oxford, visit the living costs page.